Alex-Gekas/Alex-Gekas.github.io/README.md

 More specifically, the created site:

-- uses a gem-based approach, i.e. uses a `Gemfile` and loads the `just-the-docs` gem;
+- uses a gem-based approach, that is, it uses a `Gemfile` and loads the `just-the-docs` gem;
 - uses the [GitHub Pages / Actions workflow] to build and publish the site on GitHub Pages.

 To get started with creating a site, simply: